-OA2910 SELECTED TOPICS IN OPERATIONS ANALYSIS (V - 0)
+OA2910 SELECTED TOPICS IN OPERATIONS ANALYSIS (Variable hours 2-0 to 5-0.)
+(V - 0).

 Presentation of a wide selection of topics from the current literature.
 This course may be repeated for credit if course content changes.
-PREREQUISITE: A background in operations research
+PREREQUISITE: A background in operations research.

-OA3101 PROBABILITY (4-1)
+OA3101 PROBABILITY (4-1).

 Probability axioms and event probability.
 Random variables and their probability distributions.
 Moment generating functions, moments and other distribution characteristics, distribution families.
 Functions of a random variable, including the probability integral transformation.
-PREREQUISITE: MA1117 or equivalent
+PREREQUISITE: MA1117 or equivalent.

-OA3102 PROBABILITY AND STATISTICS (4-1)
+OA3102 PROBABILITY AND STATISTICS (4 - 1).

 Jointly distributed random variables, independence and conditional distributions, covariance and correlation.
 Functions of several random variables, sampling distributions, limiting distributions, the central limit theorem, approximations.
 Order statistics, the t and F distributions, the bivariate normal distribution.
 Point estimation, properties of estimators.
-PREREQUISITES: OA 2200, OA 3101 and MA 1118 or equivalent; MA 3110 taken concurrently
+PREREQUISITES: OA2200, OA3101 and MA1118 or equivalent; MA3110 taken concurrently.

-OA3103 STATISTICS (4-1)
+OA3103 STATISTICS (4 - 1).

-Confidence intervals, hypothesis testing, regression, analysis of variance, nonparametric inference.
-Applications to reliability, test and evaluation and operations research problems.
-PREREQUISITE: OA 3102 or equivalent
+Interval estimation, testing statistical hypothesis.
+Parametric, nonparametric and graphical treatment of one and two sample univariate data, one and two way analysis of variance, and contingency tables.
+Applications to reliability, test and evaluation and military operations research problems.
+PREREQUISITE: OA3102 or equivalent.

-OA3104 DATA ANALYSIS (3-1)
+OA3104 DATA ANALYSIS (3-1).

-Techniques of analyzing, summarizing, and comparing sets of real data.
-The exploratory nature of data analysis is featured through a variety of plotting methods and interactive work on computer terminals.
+Techniques of analyzing, summarizing, and comparing sets of real data with several variables.
 Includes model building, and the discovery and overcoming of shortcomings in data collected in actual situations.
-PREREQUISITE: OA3103
+Graphical computerized methods featured throughout.
+Topics include multiple regression with diagnostics, Logistic and Poisson regression, and an introduction to multivariate techniques such as categorical data analysis, principle components, and classification techniques.
+PREREQUISITE: OA3103.

-OA3105 NONPARAMETRIC STATISTICS (4-0)
+OA3105 NONPARAMETRIC STATISTICS (4 - 0).

 Tests based on the binomial distribution; confidence intervals for percentiles, tolerance intervals and goodness-of-fit tests; contingency tables; one sample tests, two sample tests and tests for independence based on ranks and scores; nonparametric analysis of variance and regression.
 Applications will illustrate the techniques.
-PREREQUISITE: A course in statistical inference
+PREREQUISITE: A course in statistical inference.

-OA3200 COMPUTATIONAL METHODS FOR OPERATIONS RESEARCH II (4-0)
+OA3200 COMPUTATIONAL METHODS FOR OPERATIONS RESEARCH II (4 - 0).

 An advanced course in computer programming, with emphasis on the use of a higher level programming language directed toward computational methods particularly appropriate to operations research.
 Assigned projects involve advanced data structures, operations research models, numerical analysis, data analysis, basic complexity analysis, and computer simulation.
-PREREQUISITE: OA2200, or consent of instructor
+PREREQUISITE: OA2200, or consent of instructor.

-OA3201 LINEAR PROGRAMMING.
-(Same as MA3301) (4-1)
+OA3201 LINEAR PROGRAMMING (Same as MA3301.)
+(4 - 1).

 Theory of optimization of linear functions subject to linear constraints.
 The simplex algorithm, duality, sensitivity analyses, parametric linear programming.
-Applications to resource allocation, manpower planning, transportation and communications, network models, ship scheduling, etc.Introduction to computer-based linear programming systems.
-PREREQUISITES: MA2042, MA3110, and OA3200
+Applications to resource allocation, manpower planning, transportation and communications, network models, ship scheduling, etc. Introduction to computer-based linear programming systems.
+PREREQUISITES: MA3042, MA3110, and OA3200.

-OA3301 STOCHASTIC MODELS I (4-0)
+OA3301 STOCHASTIC MODELS I (4 - 0).

-The homogeneous and inhomogeneous Poisson processes, filtered and compound Poisson processes.
-Stationary Markov chains and their applications in modeling random phenomena.
-PREREQUISITE: OA3101 or consent of instructor
+Course objectives are to provide an introduction to stochastic modeling.
+Topics include the homogeneous Poisson process and its generalizations and discrete and continuous time Markov chains and their applications in modeling random phenomena in civilian and military problems.
+PREREQUISITE: OA3101 or consent of instructor.

-OA3302 OA SYSTEM SIMULATION (4-0)
+OA3302 OA SYSTEM SIMULATION (4-0).